maxim-grishaev/fly-src/README.md

 VERBOSE [RootController] [ticket/456d42825f] Read from cache.
 Response time: 0.038 ms.
 ```

 These are "internal" times.
-For the end-user it adds 5 to 15 ms. With "cold" cache, it's around 30-40 ms on my laptop.
+For the end-user, it adds 5 to 15 ms. With a "cold" cache, it's around 30-40 ms on my laptop.

 ## Implementation details

 > [!NOTE]
-> It's my first time using NestJS, so some implementation details may be not quite idiomatic or implemented easier.
+> It's my first time using NestJS, so some implementation details may be not quite idiomatic or may be implementes in better ways.

 **Naming**

 - flights item → `Ticket`
 - item's `Slice` → `TicketFlight`

-It's a matter of taste, but to me this sounds a bit more clear.
+It's a matter of taste, but to me, this sounds a bit more clear.

 **Storage**